A Luxury Discovery of Ireland

 Trinity College’s Old Library and the Book of Kells Exhibition is a must see for all visitors to Dublin.
 The Book of Kells is Ireland’s national treasure, a 9th-century manuscript documenting the four Gospels of the life of Jesus Christ.
 The exhibition is on display inside the 18th-century Old Library building and includes access one of the world’s most beautiful libraries, the Long Room, which displays 250,000 of Trinity College’s oldest and rarest books.

-The highlight of a trip to Dublin is a visit to the home of the 'black stuff'.
-Arthur Guinness founded the family business in 1759 at St. James's Gate.
-The Storehouse, impressively built in 1904 as a fermentation plant, is now an interactive museum on several floors, detailing how four simple ingredients are blended to create the famous stout.
-Finally, pull yourself up to the almighty Gravity Bar on the 7th floor for the most scenic complimentary pint in Dublin.
-The 360-degree windows afford exceptional views of the city.
-Here you'll experience a five-star Guinness tasting experience for the ultimate Guinness connoisseur.
-This intimate session takes place in a private bar where expert staff will be your personal guides on a sensory journey filled with tales and traditions.
+The highlight of a trip to Dublin is a visit to the home of the ‘black stuff’.
+Arthur Guinness founded the family business in 1759 at St. James’s Gate and it’s now an interactive museum on several floors, detailing how four simple ingredients are blended to create the famous stout.
+Finally, pull yourself up to the almighty Gravity Bar on the 7th floor for a five-star Guinness tasting experience in a private bar.

 Go on a walk along Grafton Street – which is right on your doorstep.
 The beating heart of Dublin City, this pedestrian street has shops galore to explore with many arteries running off with fantastic cafes, bars and restaurants.